Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-native-face-detector-api.md

 }
 ```

-The function takes the image we set at hand, and it will call the face detector in fast mode.
+The function takes the image we set at hand and will call the face detector in fast mode.

-Then we can detect faces on that image, and we loop through each image.
+Then we can detect faces on that image and loop through each image.

 A response of an image looks like this: